 Amended: September 2, 2015

+Amended: [INSERT DATE OF AMENDMENT]

 [Note: This version of the Proposed Test Procedure also complies with Government Code section 11346.2 subdivision (a)(3), and 11346.8, subdivision (c).
 It is provided to also improve the accessibility and readability of the regulatory text.
 The existing, original test procedure language currently incorporated by reference in the California Code of Regulations is shown as plain, clean text, while the proposed amendments are shown in tracked changes.
 To review this document in a clean format (no underline or strikeout to show changes), please select “Simple Markup” or “No Markup” in Microsoft Word’s Review menu, or accept all changes.
 You can also change the view to the original (originally proposed regulatory text prior to proposed modifications) by selecting “Original” or rejecting all tracked changes.
 Additionally, “Advanced Track Changes Options” will allow for further options regarding color and other markings.
 Instructions on using/viewing Track Changes can be found here.